 - Keep in mind security issues.

 - Discuss with your team which tools they need and prefer – manual or automated.

 Introduce different tests depending on the testing level (implementation) :

 The following tasks are involved in the software testing and execution process.

-- In this, you will see different criteria about test cases like creating test data, developing and prioritizing test cases, writing test procedure, script for automation, and preparing test simulator environment etc.
+- In this, you will see different criteria for test cases like creating test data, developing and prioritizing test cases, writing test procedures, script for automation, and preparing test simulator environment, etc.

 - Creating test suites from test cases for effective test execution.

 - Executing test cases manually or using automated tools according to a planned sequence,